Espoma Organic Vermiculite for Sale Online

 - Wet the mix and allow it to drain.

 - Plant seeds according to package directions.
-Please container and warm, bright location (avoid direct sunlight).
+Please container in and warm, sunny location (avoid direct sunlight).

-- Keep soil moist by misting with a spray bottle.
+- Keep soil moist by misting it with a spray bottle.

 For Root Cuttings:

-- Fill a flat or another clean container with Peat Moss, or a blend of 80% Peat and 20% Vermiculite, and wet the mix.
+- Fill a flat or clean container with Peat Moss or a blend of 80% Peat and 20% Vermiculite, and wet the mix.

 - Make a hole with a pencil, gently insert the cutting and pat the soil to close the hole.